RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM) Declares $0.10 Monthly Dividend

-RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM – Get Free Report) announced a monthly dividend on Thursday, October 3rd, Wall Street Journal reports.
-Investors of record on Friday, November 15th will be paid a dividend of 0.0954 per share on Friday, November 29th.
-This represents a $1.14 annualized dividend and a dividend yield of 7.02%.
-The ex-dividend date is Friday, November 15th.
+RiverNorth Flexible Municipal Income Fund, Inc. (NYSEARCA:RFM – Get Free Report) declared a monthly dividend on Tuesday, October 1st, NASDAQ reports.
+Stockholders of record on Tuesday, October 15th will be paid a dividend of 0.0954 per share on Thursday, October 31st.
+This represents a $1.14 dividend on an annualized basis and a dividend yield of 7.02%.
+The ex-dividend date is Tuesday, October 15th.

 - Five stocks we like better than RiverNorth Flexible Municipal Income Fund